V84423/python_blockchain_app/README.md

 # python_blockchain_app

-A simple tutorial for developing a blockchain application from scratch in Python.
+A simple demo for developing a blockchain application from scratch in Python using web3.py interface.

 ## What is blockchain?
 How it is implemented?
 And how it works?